pleiby/computationalthinking/docs/Questions_for_Discussion.md

 - Ex 3.1 in `interact!`, infected source recovers only if interact and possible transmission, or only if interact??
 - In Ex 3.2 why did `set_status!` not work in `interact!`

 ### Notes and Comments on HW6 (and associated lectures)
+- in HW6, `function euler_integrate_step`
+    - I'm confused by the problem statement
+    - why is solution `fa + fprime(a+h)*h` rather than `fa + fprime(a)*h` (the latter being the classical Euler Method)
+    - apparently this is a common error
+- in HW6,   `euler_test` of `euler_integrate`, got error

+        euler_test
+        InexactError: Int64(0.012000000000000004)

+    - "InexactError happens when you try to convert a value to an exact type (like integer types, but unlike floating-point types) in which the original value cannot be exactly represented."
+    - got this because I did not properly initialize the type of the storage array (pythonic error)
+    - Broad insight: If you need a (possibly local) variable or vector Y of the same type and dimension as another X, use

+        `Y = similar(X)`

+        similar(array, [element_type=eltype(array)], [dims=size(array)])

+        Create an _uninitialized_ mutable array with the given element type and size, based upon the given source array.
+The second and third arguments are both optional, defaulting to the given array's eltype and size.
+The dimensions may be specified either as a single tuple argument or as a series of integer arguments.

+- awkward programming in function `function euler_SIR`

+### Notes and Comments on HW7 (and associated lectures)
 #### In the Billiard Model and Event-driven Simulations Lecture (week 8)
 - Time stepping of dynamic physical models is inefficient, so look for next intersection/collision time of objects
     - "Event" is a collision with a boundary